sassoftware/saspy/saspy/doc/source/configuration.rst

 java      -
-    (Required) The path to the Java executable to use. classpath -
+    (Required) The path to the Java executable to use. log4j -
+    SASPy, as of V3.7.8 now uses V2.12.2 log4j (by default) to mitigate the vulnerabilities found in Dec 2021.
+V2.16.0 is also included in the deployment, but it doesn't support Java 7.
+'2.12.2' and '2.16.0' are the 2 valid values for this key, to chose which version to use. classpath -
-    (No longer Required) As of V3.3.3 this is no longer required. encoding  -
+    (No longer Required) As of V3.3.3 this is no longer required.
+See instuctions above (ATTN, as of saspy version 3.3.3, the classpath is no longer required!)
+    Note that you can still provide this and override the classpath SASPy generates, but that is not recommended under any normal circumstance. encoding  -
     NOTE: as of saspy V2.4.2, you no longer need to set the encoding.
 SASpy will determine the SAS session encoding and map that to the Python encoding for you.